-Stress Fracture: A stress fracture is small cracks in a bone.
+A stress fracture is small cracks in a bone.
 Stress fractures are caused by the repetitive application of force such running long distances.
 Seniors with frail bones, such as those with osteoporosis, may break a bone with only slight force or activity.
 Nursing home staff are responsible for monitoring patients for stress fractures.
 If a stress fracture goes untreated, the cracks in the bone will become greater cause intense pain and swelling.

-Traumatic Fractures: Traumatic fractures almost always occur due to an acute traumatic injury — most commonly a slip and fall.
+Traumatic fractures almost always occur due to an acute traumatic injury — most commonly a slip and fall.
 Traumatic fractures can be displaced, non-displaced, open and closed.
 In a displaced fracture, the bone breaks into two or more parts and changes position so that the ends are not lined up straight.
 If the bone shatters into multiple pieces its known as a comminuted fracture.
 Non-displaced fractures occur when a bone breaks either part or all the way through, but does not shift and maintains proper alignment.
 A closed fracture is when the bone breaks but there is no puncture or open wound in the skin.
 An open fracture occurs when a bone breaks and then pierces through the skin.

 Nursing Home Hip Fractures

 For example, a broken hip may render a senior bedridden.
 Lack of movement and exercise will cause the body to weaken and become susceptible to infections, like pneumonia, that can be fatal.
 Other problems such as lung or kidney problems may develop that significantly reduce the senior’s quality of life.
-Further, since bed bound seniors cannot exercise and move around, their arteries will being to show signs of aging and become more prone to disease or failure.
+Further, since bed-bound seniors cannot exercise and move around, their arteries will begin to show signs of aging and become more prone to disease or failure.
 Mortality in the year following a hip fracture is approximately 25%.

 Nursing Home Liability